Background and Duties

 Generally, the Webmaster title may refer to a web architect, a web developer, a site author, a website administrator, a website coordinator, or a website publisher.
 The duties of a webmaster may include: ensuring that the web servers, hardware and software are operating correctly, designing the website, generating and revising web pages, quality assurance testing, replying to user comments, and examining traffic through the site.

-Experience with the Area 78 website and the related Area 91 and Edmonton sister sites has demonstrated that a full time webmaster is not needed.
-When necessary, the Area 78 Webmaster or a Microsoft .NET web developer can be brought in to handle emergency situations which may require a higher level of skill than what is available to the E Services committee.
+Experience with the Area 78 website and the related Area 91 and Edmonton sister sites has demonstrated that a full time webmaster may not be needed.
+When necessary, and an Area 78 Webmaster has not been appointed or reaffirmed, a Microsoft .NET web developer can be brought in to handle emergency situations which may require a higher level of skill than what is available to the E Services committee.
 This would also be the case if a new feature is desired which is not part of the current content management system.

 A .NET developer will need these skills to work in the AA Template code base: